• 📖 Cover

 Important

-Ward linkage tends to give the most balanced, well-separated clusters.
-It is the recommended default for most business applications.
+Ward linkage tends to give the most balanced, well-separated clusters and is the recommended default for most business applications.

 Computing Average Linkage: A Worked Example